GregKedrovsky/Hacking/Hack-the-Box/00_Starting_Point/24_markup.md

 ## Use that SSH to login as Daniel

 Google Search: "OPENSSH PRIVATE KEY format"
-- [The OpenSSH Private Key Format ](https://coolaj86.com/articles/the-openssh-private-key-format/): You should just be able to copy and paste this into a file on our attach machine...
+- [The OpenSSH Private Key Format ](https://coolaj86.com/articles/the-openssh-private-key-format/): You should just be able to copy and paste this into a file on our attack machine...
 ```
 -----BEGIN OPENSSH PRIVATE KEY-----
 b3BlbnNzaC1rZXktdjEAAAAABG5vbmUAAAAEbm9uZQAAAAAAAAABAAABlwAAAAdzc2gtcn